robotology/human-dynamics-estimation/doc/How-to-run-XsensSuit.md

 ```
 yarprobotinterface --config XsensSuitWearableDevice.xml
 ```
-Once the device is started
+Once the device is started, it will start searching for the suit until it finds all the sensor.
+You can check the output of the device to follow the status of the search.
+It may be required to move the sensor in order to let them be discovered.

 **Before running**
 Before running the device make sure that: